pandelig/personal-website-svelte/src/lib/articles/PortfolioWebsiteStep7.md

 ## Buy a Domain Name

-If you already own a domain, you can either:
+You can either:

 - Buy a domain from Cloudflare: The easiest method, with direct integration.
-- Use an external domain: Follow [Cloudflare's guide](https://developers.cloudflare.com/dns/zone-setups/full-setup/) to point it to Cloudflare.
+- Use an external domain: Follow [Cloudflare's guide](https://developers.cloudflare.com/dns/zone-setups/full-setup/setup/) to point it to Cloudflare.

-After adding your domain, go to DNS Settings and ensure it is properly configured.
+After adding your domain, ensure it is properly configured.

 ### Configure the Records